-The General Data Protection Regulation 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the European Union.
+The General Data Protection Regulation 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the EU.
 It also addresses the export of personal data outside the EU.
-The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
+The GDPR aims to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
 We have also laid out our own Privacy Notice for our services.

 We have qualified staff who can help you to: